Biden meets with key senators to start bipartisan talks on infrastructure spending

 In addition, the current federal surface transportation legislation expires in the fall.
 An old policy was extended for a year after lawmakers couldn’t agree on a long-term solution in 2020.
 Carper said in a statement that passing a new bill — such measures typically run for five years — is the way to deliver on the administration’s priorities.

-“A surface transportation reauthorization bill can reduce greenhouse gas emissions, create jobs to strengthen our economy, and move us to a cleaner, safer future,” he said.
+“A surface transportation reauthorization bill can reduce greenhouse gas emissions, create jobs to strengthen our economy and move us to a cleaner, safer future,” he said.
 “I’m currently putting together a bipartisan bill that does just that, and I’m glad it’s at the top of the administration’s agenda.”